Bundle a Node.js app within a rock

 snap services multipass

-If you see the multipass service but it isn’t “active”, then you’ll need to run sudo snap start multipass.
-On the other hand, if you get an error saying snap "multipass" not found, then you must install Multipass:
+If we see the multipass service but it isn’t “active”, then we’ll need to run sudo snap start multipass.
+On the other hand, if we get an error saying snap "multipass" not found, then we must install Multipass:

 sudo snap install multipass